39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 Tulips always feel hopeful.
 After months of winter, those first bright blooms feel like the garden is finally waking up again.

-Their elegant cup-shaped blooms come in endless shades like soft pastels, creamy whites, bold reds, bright yellows, dramatic multi-colored varieties, and they’re especially beautiful planted in large groups where their colors can really make an impact.
-They pair beautifully with daffodils and alliums and help bridge the garden from early spring into the fuller bloom season ahead.
+Their elegant cup-shaped blooms come in endless shades: soft pastels, creamy whites, bold reds, bright yellows, and dramatic multi-colored varieties.
+They’re especially beautiful planted in large groups where their colors can really make an impact.

 33. Allium